dpenas/synonyms/README.md

-synonims
+Find the synonyms of a given word (Python)
 ========

-Find the synonims given a word
+This Python script finds the synonym of given a word returning a list of lists.